-Putting aside agency cost consideration, devising an effective executive compensation scheme is hard.
+Even putting aside agency cost considerations (which are considerable), devising an effective executive compensation scheme is hard.
 Private equity firms have a solution - very high levels of stock-related compensation that pays off only upon a successful exit from the going private transaction.
 Success results in very large payoff, but a fired private equity CEO typically loses unvested options and restricted stock (rather than obtaining acceleration through a U.S.-style golden parachute).
-Severance is typically limited to the equivalent of one or two years' salary, but of pressure.
+Severance is typically limited to the equivalent of one or two years' salary, but of course the salary base is much smaller because of the concentration on incentive-based pay.
+For such high-powered incentives to work well, a high-powered governance structure is also required.